tum-pbs/pbdl-book/diffphys.md

-As a next step towards a tighter and more generic combination of deep learning methods and physical simulations we will target incorporating _differentiable simulations_ into the learning process.
-In the following, we'll shorten that to "differentiable physics" (DP).
+As a next step towards a tighter and more generic combination of deep learning methods and physical simulations we will target incorporating _differentiable numerical simulations_ into the learning process.
+In the following, we'll shorten these "differentiable numerical simulations of physical systems" to just "differentiable physics" (DP).

 The central goal of these methods is to use existing numerical solvers, and equip them with functionality to compute gradients with respect to their inputs.